soundandform/epigram/README.md

 # epigram

-Includes Epigram: a type-smart, ergnomonic, fast key/value data structure for serialization, persistence, marshalling, named arguments, etc.
+Includes Epigram: a type-smart, ergonomic, fast key/value data structure for serialization, persistence, marshalling, named arguments, etc.

 Some of the functionality is demonstrated below.
 Objects can also be serialized.